First in the Nation

 Implementation and Support

-MSDE and the Partnership for Children in Nature are currently conducting regional meetings with school systems across Maryland to discuss ELP development, gauge the status of each county's ELP, identify gaps, and define how programs will be progressively strengthened.
-MSDE is also developing a new environmental literacy website featuring a list of lead county ELP coordinators, the status of county ELPs, and comprehensive resources.
+MSDE, Project Green Classrooms and Partners continue to support school systems across Maryland with Environmental Literacy implementation.
+School systems are identifying gaps and defining how programs will be progressively strengthened.
+MSDE is developing a new environmental literacy website featuring a list of lead county ELP coordinators, the status of county ELPs, and comprehensive resources.

-The School Grounds for Learning Project (SG4L) is a new initiative funded by NOAA-BWET to provide dynamic online instructional resources and professional development opportunities enabling schools to effectively design, enhance, utilize and sustain a vast array of environmental projects on school grounds in an effort to facilitate the effective hands-on implementation of environmental literacy.
+The School Grounds for Learning Project (SG4L) funded by NOAA-BWET provides dynamic online instructional resources enabling schools to effectively design, enhance, utilize and sustain a vast array of environmental projects on school grounds in an effort to facilitate the effective hands-on implementation of environmental literacy.
+Bay Backpack for resources.